Markham at the Movies wraps up its 10 anniversary season with four films showing early in 2020.

 The committee chooses the films from a selection supplied by TIFF.
 The TIFF Film Circuit was created as an outreach program for communities across Canada.

 The Farewell, an American story about a Chinese family, has been selected for February 2020.
-In March there are two films, a matinee screening of Le Menteur, from Canada, and in the evening it chances to an environmental comedy from Iceland called Woman at War.
+In March there are two films, a matinee screening of Le Menteur, from Canada, and in the evening is an environmental comedy from Iceland called Woman at War.

 Films are shown at the Flato-Markham Theatre.
 Tickets are $10 each.
-For more information visit, www.markhamatthemovies.com or call the box office at 905-305-7469.
+For more information visit, www.markhamatthemovies.com.

 Photo: The Markham at the Movies committee received an award recently for Community Group of the Year.